prefab-cloud/prefab-cloud-docs-web/docs/sdks/react.md

 ## Dealing with Loading States

-The Prefab client needs to load your feature flags from the Prefab servers before they are available.
+The Prefab client needs to load your feature flags from the [Prefab CDN](/docs/explanations/concepts/client-sdks) before they are available.
 This means there will be a brief period when the client is in a loading state.
 If you call the `usePrefab` hook during loading, you will see the following behavior.

 ```jsx
 const { get, isEnabled, loading } = usePrefab();